-Despite those numbers, Law 14,182, which privatized Petrobras, committed to eight thermal gas plants which are due to start generating by 2029.
+Despite those numbers, Law 14,182, which privatized Eletrobras, committed to eight thermal gas plants which are due to start generating by 2029.
 Clean energy proponents say solar, wind, and batteries could perform the same function – of balancing hydro generation with power dispatchable in fractions of a second.
-The gas deposits found in the deepwater pre-salt layer, however, inspired the Petrobras move, with the plan to construct pipelines to open up new Brazilian gas markets.
+The gas deposits found in the deepwater pre-salt layer, however, inspired the gas industry lobby, with the plan to construct pipelines to open up new Brazilian gas markets.

 At the same time, the volume of PV plants commissioned via national auctions is falling, with 94% of the 25.5 GW of solar projects set to start generating between this year and 2026 instead taking shape on the back of private power purchase agreements, according to national electricity regulator ANEEL.

 With such free-market arrangements accounting for 38% of national electricity consumption, the Ministry of Mines and Energy is consulting on plans to liberalize the whole sector, such that low-voltage, small-business energy users will be able to choose their supplier from 2026, and households from 2028.

 Any liberalization program out to 2031 will coincide with the expiry of 20 electricity distribution contracts which affect 60% of the nation’s non-free market, “captive” energy users, according to research organization the Getúlio Vargas Foundation.
 That would allow the government to redefine the role of electricity distribution companies, amid suggestions they could become smart grid managers contributing to the energy transition.
 Power supply quality and interruptions will also feature in the debate over energy market reform.